saturnlighting/literature-review/README.md

 illuminance.
 For a day–dark difference of 0.5 units on a 6-point response scale, the results suggest a minimum horizontal illuminance of approximately 2.0 lux” (S. Fotios, Monteiro, and Uttley 2019).

+“The reassurance of participants can be put in relation with street lighting since changes in illuminance levels were highly perceived by test participants.
+It was also found that reassurance is more related to the mean horizontal illuminance than to the minimum illuminance or minimum/average uniformity” (Mattoni et al. 2017).

+“stimulus range bias in reassurance evaluations.
+This article also recommends alternative methods for future research” (Steve Fotios and Castleton 2016).

+“Luminance and distance had significant effects on expression recognition.
+A luminance of 1.0 cd/m2 permits facial expressions to be identified with a 50% probability of correct identification at a distance of 15 m” (B. Yang and Fotios 2015).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>